Florida Department of Health in Pinellas County - Public Health Preparedness Manager

 - To report an illness due to food or water consumption, please call the Florida Department of Health in Pinellas County at (727) 507-4346.

-- PHP personnel are alerted whenever the HazMat Team is called out to investigate a possible bioterrorism incident.
-This allows for the tracking of the HazMat Team members in the event prophylaxis is warranted.
+- PHP personnel are alerted whenever the Hazardous Materials (HazMat) Team is called out to investigate a possible bioterrorism incident.
+This allows for the tracking of HazMat Team members in the event prophylaxis is warranted.

-- PHP may also be alerted in this manner if a health question is needed in the field.
+- PHP may also be alerted in this manner if a health question is needed to be answered in the field

 - To view active Emergency Response calls:

-- PHP has worked on planning and preparedness for the BioWatch Program.
-The function of the BioWatch Program is to detect the release of pathogens into the air, which will then providing warning to the government and public health community of a potential bioterrorism event.
+- PHP has worked on planning and preparedness for the BioWatch Program The function of the BioWatch Program is to detect the release of pathogens into the air, which will then provide warning to government, first responders and the public health community of a potential bioterrorism event.

 - Much about this program is protected under Department of Homeland Security rules.